andresilvapimentel/bbbp-explainer/README.md

 # Documentation

-The complete documentation about how to run the BBBP Explainer protocol and several tutorials is being developed.
+The complete documentation about how to run the BBBP Explainer protocol and several tutorials are being developed.
+The article is now published on line: https://doi.org/10.1021/acschemneuro.3c00840

 # Get help